The Sacrifice Michael B. Jordan Made for His Black Panther Physique

 But how do you get as shredded as Jordan?
 Last year his trainer, Corey Callait, revealed that to get in shape to play boxer Adonis Creed, he combined cardio with circuit training to melt fat and gain muscle.
 And, in a short film he made in collaboration with Nike and Vice called “Grounded,” Jordan can be seen doing various weight training, body-weight, cardio and boxing moves.

-Although “Black Panther” wrapped a long time ago, Jordan is now training for “Creed 2,” which starts shooting in April.
+Although “Black Panther” wrapped a long time ago, Jordan is now training for “Creed 2”.
 Meaning that his post-interview plans were to go directly to the gym.
 DeGeneres promptly asked if he ever wanted to play a character who laid around and did nothing.

 “Yeah, just eat pizza and hang out?
 I think that’s next.
 Just become method and sit there with the belly.
 Six-pack to a keg,” Jordan responds jokingly.
 “I’m working on that.”